 The lakebed?
 At roughly 120 feet deep?
 Well, this is where you want to be jigging.
 And we don’t mean performing highland flings, although you’ll feel like busting one out when you get a fish on your line with so little effort.

-Well, it doesn’t have to be sunset, but it sure does help to have a romantic whimsical view to frame your fishing when the fish aren’t biting.
-Although to be fair, if you’re fishing in summer and you’ve got the basics sorted, you’d be unlucky if you didn’t get a fish on the end of your line during the warmer months.
+Well, it doesn’t have to be sunset, but it sure does help to have a romantic, whimsical view to frame your fishing when the fish aren’t biting.
+Although, to be fair, if you’re fishing in summer and you’ve got the basics sorted, you’d be unlucky if you didn’t get a fish at the end of your line during the warmer months.

 Fishing guides in the Central North Island are some of the most passionate in the world.
 They are always ready to show visitors their favourite parts of the lakes and rivers in the Taupo region, and love sharing their fishing knowledge and stories.